 The Florida Museum of Photographic Arts, founded in 2001, is a not-for-profit museum dedicated to exhibiting important photographic art.
 It currently has over 800 members and is widely supported by the community.
 The museum collects, preserves and exhibits historic and contemporary works by nationally and internationally known artists.
 To date, the museum has mounted 53 major photographic exhibitions.

-Let’s take a look at the images on the building . . . .
+Let’s take a look at some of the images on the building . . . .

-Representing our Permanent Collection, Past Exhibitions and the FMoPA Annual Members’ Show:
+Representing our Permanent Collection, Past Exhibitions, and the Community Photographers: